-Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and a one- 25% page reflective essay on the student's writing process Essay I: Personal Narrative A 3-page, 750-word narrative/descriptive essay 10% Essay II: Analysis A 5-page, 1250-word essay using a clear rhetorical mode of essay development 20% Essay III: Argument A 8-page, 2000 word argumentative essay 25% Homework and/or In-class This may include routine writing, group work, forum ork, forum activities posts on Blackboard.
+Final Portfolio Submitted at the end of the term containing all drafts and final revisions of three course essays, and ~ =0( a one-page reflective essay on the student's writing 25% process Essay I: Personal Narrative A 3-page, 750-word narrative/descriptive essay 10% Essay II: Analysis A 5-page, 1250-word essay using a clear rhetorical a a 0/ mode of essay development 20% Essay III: Argument A 8-page, 2000 word argumentative essay 25% Homework and/or In-class This may include routine writing, group work, activities forum posts on Blackboard.
 To be decided by instructor.
-This work may be graded holistically or per 10% assignment as decided by instructor.
-Presentation Student presentation that may include Written, Oral, Visual, and Electronic components 10% Total 100% To pass these assignments, stu Idents must affix Writing Center Visit Forms and feedbac k materials with final drafts.
-Fail ure to include these materials may result in deductions of r even failure based upon the assignment.
+This work may be graded holistically or 10% per assignment as decided by instructor.
+Presentation Student presentation that may include Written, Oral, Visual, and Electronic components Total 100% To pass these assignments, s tudents must affix Writing Center Visit Forms and feedb ack materials with final drafts.
+Fa ilure to include these materials may result in deductions or even failure based upon the assign nent.